Günther von Kluge: Invasion of the Soviet Union

-Kluge commanded the 4th Army at the opening of Operation Barbarossa as part of Army Group Centre.
-In addition to his command, the army group included a field army, the 9th Army, and two mobile formations, the 2nd (Heinz Guderian) and the 3rd Panzer Groups (Hermann Hoth).

-On 29 June, Kluge ordered that women in uniform were to be shot, in line with the Nazi ideological worldview.
+Kluge commanded the 4th Army at the opening of Operation Barbarossa in Army Group Centre along with the 9th Army, and two mobile formations, the 2nd Panzer Group (Heinz Guderian) and the 3rd Panzer Group (Hermann Hoth).
+On 29 June, Kluge ordered that women in uniform were to be shot, in line with the Nazi ideological world view.
 It considered female combatants to be yet another manifestation of "barbaric" Bolshevism where natural gender roles were upended.
-The order was later rescinded, and women in uniform were to be captured instead.
-On 4 July, the Oberkommando des Heeres (OKH) ("High Command") subordinated the 2nd and the 3rd Panzer Groups to Kluge, to improve coordination between the fast charging armoured spearheads and the slower infantry.
-The resulting formation provided unity on paper; in reality, the Panzer group commanders often bristled at Kluge's orders and Guderian and Kluge detested each other personally.
-Kluge had to give up all but his two infantry corps; his other corps were assigned to the 2nd Army, which had previously been held in reserve.
+The order was later rescinded and women in uniform were to be captured instead.
+On 4 July, OKH subordinated the 2nd and the 3rd Panzer Groups to Kluge, to improve coordination between the fast charging armoured spearheads and the slower infantry.
+The resulting formation provided unity on paper but the Panzer group commanders often bristled at Kluge's orders and Guderian and Kluge detested each other.
+Kluge had to give up all but his two infantry corps; his other corps were assigned to the 2nd Army, which had been held in reserve.

 Expecting a short war that would not necessitate the exploitation of Soviet labour for the German war effort, the German High Command and military leadership did not make adequate preparations to house prisoners-of-war and civilian internees.
 In Kluge's area of command, 100,000 POWs and 40,000 civilians were herded into a small open-air camp in Minsk in July 1941.
-Amid deteriorating conditions and starvation in the camp, Organisation Todt appealed to Kluge to release 10,000 skilled workers.
+Amid deteriorating conditions and starvation in the camp, Organization Todt appealed to Kluge to release 10,000 skilled workers.
 Kluge declined, wishing to make the decisions regarding the prisoners himself.

 As part of the Hunger Plan, one of the pillars of the war of annihilation against the Soviet Union, the Wehrmacht was largely expected to "live off the land".
-Thus looting, pillaging, and abuse of the civilian population was rampant, especially in the areas to the rear.
+Looting, pillaging, and abuse of the civilian population was rampant, especially in the areas to the rear.
 In September 1941, Kluge issued an order to his troops aimed at restoring discipline.
 It stated that it was "high time to put a complete end to the unjustified methods of obtaining supplies, the raids, the plundering trips over vast distances, all the senseless and criminal activity".
 Kluge threatened harsh measures against those responsible, along with their superior commanders who failed to maintain discipline.